Static Word Embeddings for Sentence Semantic Representation: Experiments

 \subsection{Experiments on English Tasks}

-We first evaluate monolingual (English) models on semantic textual similarity (STS), a well-established task for sentence semantic evaluation.
+We first evaluate monolingual (English) models on semantic textual similarity (STS), a well-established NLP task for sentence semantic evaluation.
 It is a task of calculating textual similarity for each sentence pair, and models are evaluated based on Spearman's rank correlation $\rho$ between their predictions and human judgements. \tabref{sts_results} shows the results on STS12--17, 22, STS Benchmark (STS-B), SICK-R, and BIOSSES (BIO) data sets~\cite{sts12,sts13,sts14,sts15,sts16,sts22,sick-r,BIOSSES}.
-The first five rows show performance of STs for reference (\textit{not} as baselines of our model): SimCSE\footnote{We use the supervised one, which performs better than the unsupervised one.} is a pioneering ST, which often serves as a strong baseline in STS research; MiniLM-L6 is a popular light-weight ST based on MiniLM \cite{minilm}; BGE and GTE are the models used to train Model2Vec and OURS; and LLM2Vec is a recent large model built on LLaMa-3-8B.
-The table shows that OURS substantially outperforms all SME baselines on most data sets, even with the smallest dimensionality ($d=256$).
-Our model also outperforms MiniLM on STS14 and STS16, and SimCSE on BIOSSES, where the sentences are sampled from biomedical domains, indicating the robustness of OURS to various types of text. \tabref{speed_comparison} compares the scores and runtime on STS15.
-While falling behind STs in accuracy, OURS (and other SWEs) can run extremely fast on CPUs (20 times faster than MiniLM) without sacrificing the accuracy very much.
+The first five rows show performance of STs for reference (\textit{not} as baselines of our model): SimCSE\footnote{We use the supervised one, which performs better than the unsupervised one.} is a pioneering ST, which often serves as a strong baseline in STS research; MiniLM-L6\footnote{sentence-transformers/all-MiniLM-L6-v2} is a popular light-weight ST based on MiniLM \cite{minilm}; BGE and GTE are the models used to train Model2Vec and OURS, respectively; and LLM2Vec is a recent large-scale model built on LLaMa-3-8B.
+The table shows that OURS substantially outperforms all SME baselines on most data sets, even though it has the smallest dimensionality ($d=256$).
+Our model also outperforms MiniLM-L6 on STS14 and STS16 and SimCSE on BIOSSES, where the sentences are sampled from biomedical domains, indicating the robustness of OURS to various types of text. \tabref{speed_comparison} compares the scores and runtime on STS15.
+While falling behind STs in accuracy, OURS (and other SWEs) can run extremely fast (20 times faster than MiniLM on CPUs) without sacrificing the accuracy very much.